alexapostolu/night/README.md

 # Night

-An (interpreted?) programming language.
-Still in early development.
-I've never made one before, so I don't really know what I'm doing, but it should work out in the end.

-The `source.night` file is where you write the code, but I'm thinking once I'm done this language, I'm going to have a website where you can just write your code.
-I'm also working on a logo, but I'm really bad at designing.
-You can check it out in the `logo.png` file.

----

-**Language features**

-- variable types (bit, syb, int, dec, str)
-- variable declaration, initialization, and assignment
-- expressions (integer, boolean, and string concatenation)
-- print (standard ouput)
-- if statements (if, else if, and else)
-- functions

-**In progress**

-I just finished up functions!
-You can check out the lastest commit for more info.
-Also see the examples for the new things you can do with them!
-So right now, I'm working on pre-defined functions!
-Stay tuned :)

----

-**Example**

-Here's and example showcasing everything my language can currently do:
+An interpreted programming language.
+It combines the simplicity of Python, with the type concepts of the C family.
+It features basic syntax such as variables, if statements, and expressions.
+It also supports functions, however it is not stable.

+It's still in early development, and I have a lot to do for `v2`.

+Here's a sample of my current language:

 ```
-print "Hello World!";
+print "Hello World!\n";

 // this is a comment

-bit boolean = true; // supports `! && || == != ( )` all of those
+bit boolean = true;
 syb character = 'c';
-int integer = 2 + 3; // supports '+ - / * % ( )' all of those
+int integer = 10;
 dec float = 3.14;
-str string = "dynamic " + "squid"; // supports string concatenation
+str string = "squid";

-int answer; // a default value will be given:   false - bit,   ' ' - syb,   0 - int,   0.0 - dec,   "" - str
+bit smart = true;
-answer = 10;
+int legs = 10;

-if ("Squid" == "smart")
+if (smart && legs == 10)
 {
-    print "Squid is smart";
+    print "Hello squid!";
 }
-else if ("Squid" == "octopus")
+else if (smart && legs == 8)
 {
-    print "no";
+    print "Hello octopus!";
 }
 else
 {
-    print "Squid is a squid";
+    print "Hmm... not sure who you are";
 }

-// no void functions... yet
 func add(int a, int b)
 {
-    print "Adding two numbers:\n";
     return a + b;
 }

-print add(2, 3);
+print add(1, 2);
 ```

+---

+Here's what I'm planning do add/fix for `v2`:

+- complete refactor of code, makes it easier to mantain and develop
+- new operators: `+= -= /= *= %= < > <= >=`
+- predefined functions and small libraries
+- explicit function return types
+- function definitions
+- function overloading
+- loops and arrays
+- implicit conversions: `"string" + 3` or `bit a = 0`
+- user input

+Stay tuned :)